The key to every salesperson’s success is knowing their profitability. The same goes for Amazon FBA merchants.

 • Retail is available around the clock.

-• The seller has more time and resources for business since Amazon handles the delivery.
+• The seller has more time and resources for business since the platform handles the delivery.

 Among the cons of the AMZ calculator are: